ManasMods/ManasCore/README.md

         - ON_CHANCE -> A `onPress` Action is executed when the key is pressed and a `onRelease` Action is executed when the key is released
 - Builder like content creation
-  - Create custom blocks, items, entities and attributes. with a builder like syntax
+  - Create custom blocks, items, entities, blockEntities and attributes. with a builder like syntax

 ## Development Setup